 This program offers six entry dates every year.
 Application requirements include a regionally accredited bachelor’s degree and GMAT scores.
 All online students pay the same tuition, regardless of their state of residence.

-Saint Leo University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Saint Leo University Online is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The online master’s in sports management program receives specialized accreditation from the Commission on Sport Management Accreditation (COSMA).

 20. Adelphi University